 Death stares you in the face here, but despite being surrounded by human remains, it feels undeniably peaceful.
 I walk across the small interior and quieten my voice and footsteps, trying to leave the atmosphere undisturbed while taking in my unique surroundings.

-A man stops me by the pillars and asks in a low voice if I’ll take his photo.
-I agree and watch as he stands next to them, and holds back the smile that we all do automatically when a camera is held up in front of us.
-I click the button on his phone a few times then hand it back, and wonder to myself if this is really the place for even a respectful picture.
+A man stops me by the pillars and asks in a hushed voice if I’ll take his photo.
+I agree and watch as he stands next to them and poses, trying to hold back the smile that we all automatically do when a camera is held up in front of us.
+I click the button on his phone a few times then hand it back, and wonder to myself whether this is the place for even a respectful tourist photo.

-I can’t help but wonder how the people who were buried here would feel to know that they had been dismembered and decorated in this way, even if their wish was to have Sedlec as their final resting place.
-I wonder how I would feel if the people I’ve lost were displayed in the same manner, and I wonder if the reason we’re so comfortable with looking at such things is that we have the luxury of distance.
+I start to wonder how the people who were buried here would feel to know that they had been dismembered and decorated in this way, even if their wish was to have Sedlec as their final resting place.
+I wonder how I would feel if the people I’ve lost were displayed in the same manner, and I wonder if the reason why we’re so comfortable with looking at such things is that we have the luxury of distance.

 In the last few years, I’ve had to deal with loss for the first time in my life.
-I’ve received the painful phone calls to learn someone was lying in the hospital about to breathe their last breath.
-The text message to say that they’d passed hours before my dad was able to reach their bedside to say goodbye.
-Heard the break in the voice of someone who’s always been strong, and their tearful silence on the phone line.
+I’ve received the painful phone calls to learn that someone was lying in the hospital about to breathe their last breath, the text message to say that they’d passed hours before someone was able to reach their bedside to say goodbye, and heard the break in the voice of someone who’s always been strong, and their tearful silence on the end of the phone line.

-I’d never truly contemplated what death really meant until it touched my life, and now I can’t help but think about it whenever I’m faced with the subject.
-It’s no longer just a passing thought you express about how sad it is when it happens around you, but now a gut-wrenching feeling that you can relate to all too well.
+I’d never truly contemplated what death really meant until it touched my life, and now I find I can’t stop thinking about it.
+It’s no longer just a passing thought you express when it happens around you, but now a gut-wrenching feeling that you can relate to all too well.

 We can look at the bleached bones at the Sedlec Ossuary in morbid fascination, but even with distance we cannot forget that they were people.
 People who had stories, passions, and memories they’ve left behind to their loved ones – and more than just bones hanging on a wall.